Media Studies (NM)

-Media Studies (News Media)
+Media Studies (News Media) 2023-24

-Run by Marketing: Bangor International College
+Bangor University International College (Department)

-Semester 1 & 2
+Module - Semester 1 & 2

 Key concepts which students will be required to apply to the examples of media activity and range of texts and subject matter studied throughout the module include Representations, Institutions, Language (including Narrative and Genre), Values and Ideology and Audiences.